-- Go to AlabamaBlue.com/PrimeParticipatingVaccinePharmacyLocator - 2.
-Enter a search location by using the zip code or city and state for the area you would like to search. - 3.
-Click the Search button to find a pharmacy in the Vaccine Network for ValueOne Network.
+- Go to AlabamaBlue.com/PrimeParticipatingVaccinePharmacyLocator - 2. .Enter a search location by using the zip code or city and state for the area you would like to search. - 3.
+Click the Search button to find a pharmacy in the Vaccine Network.